saturncloud/examples/examples/r-api/README.md

 ## Access Deployed API

-Click the URL given in deployment detail page .
-Add `/__docs__/` in the end of URL, you will see the automatic interactive API documentation.
+Click the URL given in deployment detail page you will be directed to the automatic interactive API documentation.

 ![doc plumber](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/docsplumber.png "doc-image")